-Mr. Welch is Executive Chairman of the Jack Welch Management Institute at Strayer University, an online MBA and Certificate program with 2,000 students from around the world.
+Mr. Welch is executive chairman of the Jack Welch Management Institute at Strayer University, an online MBA and Certificate program with 2,000 students from around the world.
 With its deeply engaged faculty, real-life curriculum, and interactive technology, JWMI is designed to give working professionals at every level of their careers the tools to transform their lives and organizations.
-Along with his active involvement at JWMI, Mr. Welch is a senior advisor at two companies: the private equity firm Clayton, Dubilier & Rice, where he helps manage dozens of businesses in a wide variety of industries, and the high-growth Internet enterprise IAC (InterActiveCorp).
+Along with his active involvement at JWMI, Mr. Welch is a senior advisor at the high-growth Internet enterprise IAC (InterActiveCorp).

-Born in Salem, Massachusetts, Mr. Welch received his undergraduate degree from the University of Massachusetts, and an MS and PhD in chemical engineering from the University of Illinois.
-He began his career with the General Electric Company in 1960, and in 1981 became the company’s 8th Chairman and CEO.
-During his 20-year tenure as CEO, the company's market capitalization rose from $13 billion to over $400 billion.
+Born in Salem, Massachusetts, Mr. Welch began his career with the General Electric Company in 1960, and in 1981 became the Company’s 8th chairman and CEO.
+During his 20-year tenure as CEO, the Company's market capitalization rose from $13 billion to over $400 billion.
 In 2000, he was named “Manager of the Century” by Fortune magazine.

 Ronald A. Williams

-Mr. Williams served as both Chairman and CEO of Aetna Inc. from 2006 to 2010 and as Chairman from November 2010 to April 2011.
-He currently serves as Chairman of agilon health and naviHealth, as he did for CD&R’s prior investments in Envision Healthcare and PharMEDium.
-Prior to joining Aetna, Mr. Williams was Group President of the Large Group Division at WellPoint Health Networks Inc. and President of the company’s Blue Cross of California subsidiary.
+Mr. Williams served as both chairman and CEO of Aetna Inc. from 2006 to 2010 and as chairman from 2010 to 2011.
+Prior to joining Aetna, Mr. Williams was President of the Large Group Division at WellPoint Health Networks Inc. and President of the company’s Blue Cross of California subsidiary.
 Mr. Williams served as a member of President Obama’s Management Advisory Board from 2011 to 2017.
-He serves on the Board of Directors of The Boeing Company, Johnson & Johnson, American Express Company, and Envision Healthcare, as well as the Boards of the Peterson Institute for International Economics, MIT Corporation, and NAF (National Academy Foundation).
-Mr. Williams is a graduate of Roosevelt University and holds an M.S. in management from the Sloan School of Management at the Massachusetts Institute of Technology.
+He serves on the board of directors of The Boeing Company, Johnson & Johnson, American Express Company, and Envision Healthcare, as well as the boards of the Peterson Institute for International Economics, MIT Corporation, and NAF (National Academy Foundation).